MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.OperationalInsights/v1.0.12/Get-AzureRmOperationalInsightsSavedSearch.md

 ## PARAMETERS

 ### -ResourceGroupName
-Specifies the name of an azure_2 resource group that contains a workspace.
+Specifies the name of an Azure resource group that contains a workspace.

 ```yaml
 Type: String